tus/tus-resumable-upload-protocol/protocol.md

 #### Example

 An empty `POST` request is used to create a new upload resource.
-The `Upload-Length` header indicates the size of entire upload in bytes.
+The `Upload-Length` header indicates the size of the entire upload in bytes.

 **Request:**